functional-promises/functional-promises/README.md

 ### Advantages

-* Only 400 Lines of Source & 4Kb Gzipped
+* Only 400 Lines of Source & 3Kb compressed
 * Easily handle Sync, Async, Events, Promises, and Callbacks.
 * Familiar methods, including `Array.prototype.map`, `[].filter()`, `[].find()`, `[].some()`, etc.
 * Create Monads in JavaScript (so far as they contain side-effects to a sequence of instructions).